susenguyen/netfilter_inspect/README.md

 # netfilter_inspect

-Utility that tracks netfilter verdicts through the different namespaces
+Utility that tracks netfilter DROP verdicts through the different namespaces, and displays the ethernet adapter properties.
+The objective is to be able to identify what adapter drops a packet, useful in a multi-adapter/multi-namespace environment.

 ## Output